grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 Percy's voice came back over the ship-to-ship.
 "How does your inhumanly calculating mind put the odds that this plan will fuckin' actually work?"

 Hemi held up a finger to Shakes.
-"Frankly, I give it about 1 chance in 5."
+"Frankly, I give it about one chance in five."
 Hemi said into the mic.

 "And what are the chances that you will blow up either the _Gnat_ or the _Prospect_ or both?"
 Asked Captain Percy.

 "At least one of the two boats?
-I would say 1 chance in 4."
+I would say one chance in five."

 "One in fuckin' four?!"
 Shouted Shakes.